 CCFS will promote to parents/caregivers, families, and the general community the benefits of and approaches for healthy eating and physical activity throughout the year.
-Families will be informed and invited to participate in school-sponsored activities and will receive information about health promotion efforts via newsletters, emails, and on the CCFS website.
+Families will be informed and invited to participate in school-sponsored activities and will receive information about health promotion efforts via newsletters, emails, and on the CCFS website for SVV and VMS.